From Abracadabra to Zombies | View All

 Some of the false information is absurd but was passed on by Jensen and Bartenback in their publications as if it were god's truth.
 For example: "Helle Scheel Jacobsen turned out to be the head of the Secret Service at the White House, Washington, covering four Presidents, from Ronald Reagan to George W. Bush, and is currently in charge of security of Al Gore."
 The munitions plant Madsen claimed to have destroyed was allegedly manufacturing nuclear warheads for the Nazis!
 (Larsen)

 On February 26th, 2007, on a late night show on National Danish TV, Jensen and Bartenbach presented their case for a grand conspiracy to keep the truth hidden from the world.
-They also claimed that, for uncovering the conspiracy, they would be awarded the U.S. Congressional Medal of Honor (look closely at the words on this medal).
+They also claimed that, for uncovering the conspiracy, they would be awarded the U.S. Congressional Medal of Honor (imprinted with the words "a fake and a huge one").